 The wider patronage of e-Commerce is dependent on the availability of a secured and trusted e-Payment System (Baddeley, 2004).
-The various categories of e-Commerce include Business-to-Business (B2B): business transactions between organizations that involve companies buying and selling to each other; Business-to-Consumer (B2C): business transactions between organizations and consumers where goods and services are sold directly to the consumer; Consumer-to-Business (C2B): business transactions between consumers and organizations, where consumers can fix prices for both goods and services offered; and Consumer-to-Consumer (C2C): business transaction between consumers among others (Ayo, 2009).
+The various categories of e-Commerce include Business-to-Business (B2B): business transactions between organizations that involve companies buying and selling to each other; Business-to-Consumer (B2C): business transactions between organizations and consumers where goods and services are sold directly to the consumer; Consumer-to-Business (C2B): business transactions between consumers and organizations, where consumers can fix prices for both goods and services offered and Consumer-to-Consumer (C2C): business transaction between consumers among others (Ayo, 2009).
 Therefore, appropriate considerations must be given to these categories so that the most suitable e-Payment system can be adopted.
+Nigeria has remained the fastest growing mobile phone country in Africa and the third in the world where over 60% of the populace are connected (Akwaja, 2010).
+Thus, Nigeria has great potential for mobile commerce implementation besides the electronic commerce that is gradually gaining momentum.
+The major distinction between the electronic and mobile business transaction prefixed as "e" and "m" is that the electronic medium offers "anytime access", while mobile medium offers "anytime and anywhere access" to business processes respectively (Tiwari et al., 2006).
+However, the success of e-Payment will impact greatly on m-Payment if security and usability issues are well considered.

-According to Anderson (cited in Sumanjeet, 2009), e-Payment system was classified into:
+According to Anderson (cited in Sumanjeet, 2009),